Remember (Walking in the Sand): Reception

 The song was released as the third single by the Shangri-Las, their first on Red Bird Records, and became a number five hit on the Billboard Hot 100, and number nine on the Cashbox R&B chart.
-It also hit number fourteen on the UK Singles Chart, and became more successful in the UK when reissued on several occasions in the 1970s.
+It hit number 14 on the UK Singles Chart and became more successful in the UK when reissued on several occasions in the 1970s.

-Cash Box described it as "a hauntingly plaintive pop-r&b romancer with an off-beat rapidly-changing, hard-shufìiin' beat."
+Cash Box described it as "a hauntingly plaintive pop-r&b romancer with an off-beat rapidly-changing, hard-shufflin' beat."

-The Shangri-Las' recording placed #395 on Rolling Stone's 500 Greatest Songs of All Time list in 2004.
-Billboard named the song #26 on their list of 100 Greatest Girl Group Songs of All Time.
+The Shangri-Las' recording placed number 395 on Rolling Stone's 500 Greatest Songs of All Time list in 2004.
+Billboard magazine named the song number 26 on its list of 100 Greatest Girl Group Songs of All Time.

 In the early 1970s, Buddah Records released a "Radio Active Gold" oldies 45 containing an undubbed version of the demo (no echo or sound effects).
 This version is timed at 2:17, and the intro is the "Remember..." chorus without Mary Weiss' lead vocal.
-This version (the technical term for it is an underdub) first appeared on a 1969 Buddah compilation album entitled Incense and Oldies, along with an alternate version of "Give Him a Great Big Kiss".
+This version (the technical term for it is an underdub) first appeared on a 1969 Buddah compilation album titled Incense and Oldies, along with an alternate version of "Give Him a Great Big Kiss".